mailgun/documentation/source/api-bounces.rst

 are collected in a bounces list and subsequent delivery attempts are ignored to protect your sending reputation.

-Mailgun can :ref:`notify your application <manual-webhooks>` every time a message bounces.
+Mailgun can :ref:`notify your application <um-tracking-bounces>` every time a message bounces.

 The list of bounced addresses can be accessed programmatically: